 CEO, BROOKS BROTHERS

-Ken is our Outstanding LGBT+ Role Model List 2022 number 1 Executive.
+Ken is our Outstanding LGBTQ+ Role Model List 2022 number 1 Executive.
 As first minority and openly gay CEO Brooks Brothers has had in its 200-year-old history, Ken is also a member of YPO, a worldwide organization for CEOs under 45, and is a member of the LGBTQA CEO network.